Buying Solid Wood Furniture Made in the USA - Why it MattersBy Bailiegh Basham · June 4, 2022

 The Amish, a staple of American culture, are widely respected for their furniture-making talents.
 Using skills passed down from one generation to the next, they hand make each piece using basic equipment and their keen eye for details.
 The results are beautiful solid wood furniture durable enough to withstand decades of use.

 When you buy American wooden furniture, you support skilled artisans that perfected their craft rather than a series of detached machines.

-Popular North American Hardwoods for Furniture - Oak, Cherry, and More
+Popular North American Hardwoods for USA-Made Furniture - Oak, Cherry, and More

 Solid Oak Wood Furniture